Screening Immunocompromised Women for HPV-Related Lower Genital Tract Disease

 AMA PRA Category 1 Credit(s)TM

-ASCCP designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
+ASCCP designates this enduring activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.